mqbssppe/overfittingFABMix/README.md

 ### New features: version_2.0 added with support for **missing values** :waxing_gibbous_moon:

 ### Paper accepted to [Computational Statistics & Data Analysis](https://doi.org/10.1016/j.csda.2018.03.007) (please use version 2.0 of the software for the relevant scripts)

+### Versions 3 and 4 are now uploaded, which contain a plethora of new models and functionalities, but please note that are currently under development.